 - State-funded primary and secondary schools

-There are also restrictions in place for companies who are already claiming support.
+There are also restrictions in place for companies that are already claiming support.
 A firm cannot apply if they are already claiming funds under the:

 - Coronavirus Business Interruption Loan Scheme (CBILS)